Alex-Biche/aenix/README.md

 ## License

-AENIX is open-source software, licensed under the [MIT License](LICENSE).
+AENIX is open-source software, licensed under the GPL3 License.

 ---

 For more information or if you have any questions, feel free to reach out via our contact page or open an issue in the repository.
+Contact aenix@alexbiche.one